grodansparadis/vscp-doc-spec/introduction.md

 VSCP is an open source standard protocol for m2m, IoT and other remote control and measurement applications.
 It enables simple, low-cost devices to be networked together with high-end computers and/or to work as an autonomous system, whatever the communication media is.

 There are a lot of technologies and protocols that claims to be the perfect solution for (home) automation and SOHO (Small Office/Home Office) control, IoT, M2M.
-More and more RF solutions are now available: Bluetooth, Zigbee, Z-wave, Wifi, etc. Other systems use a dedicated bus based on RS-485, CAN, LIN, LON, TCP/IP, etc. or can sometimes support different transport layers: CANopen, KNX (EIB), C-Bus, LonWorks, etc.
+More and more RF solutions are now available: Bluetooth, Zigbee, Matter, Z-wave, Wifi, etc. Other systems use a dedicated bus based on RS-485, CAN, LIN, LON, TCP/IP, etc. or can sometimes support different transport layers: CANopen, KNX (EIB), C-Bus, LonWorks, etc.

 Most of them are proprietary, some are somehow “open”, meaning you can participate if you are part of the alliance and pay your yearly fees, or similar.
 There also is small companies that have their own proprietary and completely closed protocols.

 VSCP was designed with the following goals in mind:

 * Free and Open.
 No usage, patent or other costs for its implementation and usage.
 * Low cost == No Cost.